Dumitru Bughici: Musical career

 a style reflecting the moods, both tragic and optimistic, that pervade the symphonic scores of Shostakovich.
 Characteristic of these influences are Bughici's Youth Symphonietta, Spring Poem for violin and orchestra, and Poem of Joy for chorus and orchestra.
 The inherent Romanticism of Bughici's concepts does not prevent him from making use of the most acrid dissonances at his disposal.

 In 1985, Bughici emigrated to Israel, where he worked as a composer and music lecturer.
 Among the most important works he composed were works for the Jerusalem Symphony, from 1987 to 1990.

+Personal life and death

 Dumitru Bughici was married to Rodica Peretz.
 He died in Israel in 2008.